New ambulances, empty seats: How a drivers license shortage is slowing Mallorca's emergency services

 More than a booking error: a systemic weakness

 This mishap is not an isolated issue.
 Two logics collide here: the technical (more safety, more comfort, a sturdier chassis) and the administrative (licence categories, retraining, schedules).
 The procurement department opted for long-lasting vehicles without conclusively checking whether the crew were authorised to operate them.
-This is symptomatic of procurement strategies that prioritise equipment and price over staff qualification.
+This is symptomatic of procurement strategies that prioritize equipment and price over staff qualification.
+A local report details disputes over payment and licences in When new ambulances become obstacles: Who pays the price in Mallorca?.

 What this means on the ground